Modified Bitumen Roof Repair, Install & Replacement

 FREE CONTACTLESS ROOF INSPECTIONS

 Let's Talk About Modified Bitumen Roofing

 Flat roofs, a traditional go-to choice for commercial buildings, are gaining popularity in the residential sector as well.
 Flat roofs offer easier maintenance, greater versatility, and higher energy efficiency than sloped roofs.
 Often, contractors recommend modified bitumen (mod bit) as an optimal flat roofing choice.
 What exactly is modified bitumen, what are its pros and cons, and how long does it last?
-The experts at Maxx Roof LLC have the answers.
+Our experts at Maxx Roof LLC Denver have the answers.

 What Is Modified Bitumen Roofing?